“Adoption is not about finding children for families, it’s about finding families for children” – Joyce Maguire Pavao

 - The agencies involved in adoption

-Intercountry adoption may be a more viable choice than domestic adoption for many families, especially those who want to adopt a healthy infant.
+Inter country adoption may be a more viable choice than domestic adoption for many families, especially those who want to adopt a healthy infant.
 However, the process can be complex and expensive.
-We aim at giving information on various aspects of
+We, at NRI Legal Services, aim at giving information on various aspects of –

-- The role of CARA and other agencies involved therein
+- The role of CARA (Central Adoption Resources Agency) and other agencies involved therein.

-- We offer assistance to applicants especially those from a different culture to adopt a child.
+- Assistance to applicants especially those from a different culture to adopt a child.

-- We aim to provide the highest quality of legal advice to be sure that a person or couple can provide a safe and nurturing environment for a new child.
+- The high quality of legal advice that we give to clients to be ensure that a person or couple can provide a safe and nurturing environment for a new child.

-- We also to provide you assistance and expertise for a thorough study, to identify your specific circumstances your suitability as adoptive parents.
+- The assistance and expertise that we provide for a thorough study, to identify your specific circumstances your suitability as adoptive parents.

 PROCEDURE FOR THE ADOPTION OF AN INDIAN CHILD BY A FOREIGNER OR NRI